Short sale meaning:

 The process can admittedly be tricky, but an understanding of the steps involved can go a long way toward ensuring success for buyers and sellers.

 A lender isn’t likely to approve a short sale, if there’s enough equity in the property to allow it to sell and at least break even if it foreclosed instead.
-The homeowner must be upside-down on her loan, meaning, she owes more on the mortgage than the home’s fair market value.
+The homeowner must be upside-down on her loan, meaning, with missed payments. she owes more on the mortgage than the home’s fair market value.

 This makes the first step critical: The value of the home must be established right at the start!
 Keep in mind that the lender will want proof of the value.